Frequently Asked Questions and Answers

 - What are departmental assistantships and who received them?

-A research assistantship is not a scholarship, but financial support to conduct research that will benefit citizens of the state of Oklahoma and the U.S. We typically fund only a very limited number of new students every semester on research assistantships, so standards for students using these funds are high.
-You are welcome to apply for an assistantship, but it is unusual for an international applicant to be awarded an assistantship during the first year.
-Students who perform exceptionally well during the first year will be considered for funding for the second and third years of the program, but is still a competitive process and has no guarantee of funding.
+A research assistantship is not a scholarship, but financial support to conduct research that will benefit citizens of the state of Oklahoma and the U.S..
+Standards for students on assistantships are high.
+Students who perform exceptionally well during the first semester will be considered for funding, but it is still a competitive process and has no guarantee of funding.
 In addition to funding from the department, faculty members may have their own grants and hire students on those grants.
 Graduate students who are admitted are encouraged to attend seminars for incoming graduate students where faculty members present their research projects and indicate whether they are looking for student assistants.

 All graduate students receiving financial assistance through the department have a corresponding work responsibility.
 They are employees of Oklahoma State University, and report to the Department of Agricultural Economics.
 The graduate assistant will assist his or her major advisor as directed relative to the advisor's total program.
 These work requirements may or may not be related to the student’s thesis/dissertation, and could include assistance with teaching, data collection, or other departmental-related activities, as well as research.
 Research activities, whether related to a thesis/dissertation or not, often lead to an opportunity to publish.
 Publications (as well as teaching experience) have real value and become an asset to the student when interviewing for full-time employment.